-(I am NOT United Auto Insurance Company.
+(I am NOT United Automobile Insurance Company (UAIC).
 I make personal injury claims against them.)

-When I think of United Auto Insurance Company, I generally don’t get a good feeling.
+When I think of United, I generally don’t get a good feeling.
 In a moment, I’ll explain why.

 Don’t confuse United Automobile Insurance Company with USAA (United Services Automobile Association).
-USAA is much better than United Auto when paying personal injury claims in Florida.
+USAA is much better than United Auto when paying personal injury claims.

-United Automobile Insurance is as bad as it gets when it comes to denying, delaying and defending personal injury claims.
+United is as bad as it gets when it comes to denying, delaying and defending personal injury claims.

 Solution: If you are insured with United Auto and you cannot get a claims adjuster on the phone within a reasonable amount of time, you should contact your insurance agent and complain.

-If you file a civil remedy notice, you need to send it to United Auto for it to be effective.
+If you file a civil remedy notice, you need to send it to United Automobile Insurance for it to be effective.
 You should send it via certified mail return receipt and also send it by fax to 305-430-8818.

 The mailing address is: